 |The major differences between

-full preterism and every other belief system are not shown conclusively
+full preterism and every other belief system are concepts that are not shown conclusively

 in scripture.
 They have to be derived from associating scriptures